If you’ve got a living room & you wish it were bigger, just consider these Easy Homemade Decorations for a spacious & comfortable living room!

 They are a go-to option to create the illusion of a spacious living room.
 However, placing the mirror is strategic.
 You cannot for instance place it next to a door or window.
 Placing a mirror on the opposite side or in a corner creates more balance and enforces the spacious effect that you are creating.

 They as well is another aspect to consider.
-An empty wall is always tempting to hang a frame.
+An empty wall is always tempting to hang a frame on.
 But you should always consider the size of the wall, the frame, and the furniture.
 On a wide empty wall, with a large sofa in the front, you cannot hang a tiny small frame.
 For instance, you should opt for a frame as large as 2/3 of the sofa width.

 To summarize, before getting your living room furniture, decide on the décor style, take the necessary measurements, create your plan based on the focal point and always consider the different major aspects to mind while you arrange your furniture and buy your accessories.
 Always keep in mind, that your living room is your comfort zone, and as such it has to be convenient and comfortable for your guest.